MaterializeInc/materialize/doc/developer/arrangements.md

 ### Aggregations on distinct values

-For non-append-only inputs, hierarchical aggregations on distinct values are computed the same as hierarchical aggregations on non-distinct values.
+`Min` and `Max` aggregations on distinct values are computed the same as `min` and `max` aggregations on non-distinct values because they have the same result.
-In other words, `max(col1)` has the same result as `max(distinct col1)`, so it is ok to treat them the same.

-Each non-hierarchical aggregation on distinct values requires an additional pair of arrangements on top of the arrangements required for the particular aggregation type.
+Each other aggregation on distinct values requires an additional pair of arrangements on top of the arrangements required for the particular aggregation type.
 The arrangements have row count `<count(distinct <key + aggregation columns>)>`